 While a job search without a college degree or a trade education might be disheartening, it's not hopeless.
 There are a number of jobs for people with no experience or those looking for an entry level position.
 These employment opportunities are also great options for people with a GED only, immigrants, recent graduates and even those who are working towards a GED.
 The fact is, there are jobs out there and sometimes you just need to know what you should be looking for and where to look for it.

 Jobs, including well paying ones, that offer benefits and the potential for advancement are available to those without college or specialized training.
 Of course, you still need to survive while working up the ranks, so the jobs selected for this list also start their employees out at substantially more than minimum wage.
 Or if you want more experience or skills, look into the help offered at One Stop Career Centers.

 A customer service or support call center is a great entry level job, with a decent wage and possibility of higher income as time goes on.
 A position doesn't involve cold calling to sell things to people.
 Instead, you field questions from existing customers.
 Call centers often contract with major brands looking to outsource their customer service, and FlexJobs is a great place to look for these positions.
 Many of these are entry level jobs that pay well, at least over time.
 Or look here for other call center jobs to work from home.

-These jobs usually start at a few dollars an hour above minimum wage and are often temp-to-hire positions that can be done from home.
-After a few months as a temp, you have the opportunity to move into full-time work with benefits.
+These jobs usually start at a few to several dollars an hour above minimum wage and are often temp-to-hire positions that can be done from home.
+After a few months as a temp or new worker, you have the opportunity to move into full-time work with benefits.
 Basic requirements are only a GED or high school degree and the ability to type at least 25 words per minute, as well as basic familiarity with computers.
 Find more on Flexjob call center positions.